Sunday, November 25, 2007

 Does party affiliation matter?

-In essence, Dr. Paul replied that his support would wholly depend upon the candidate's willingness to end the war and other positions about which Dr. Paul feels strongly.
-I respect his fidelity to core principles but I'm not clear why Dr. Paul remains a Republican except perhaps out of political expediency.
+In essence, Dr. Paul replied that his support would depend upon the candidate's willingness to end the war and other positions about which Dr. Paul feels strongly.
+I respect his core principles but I'm not clear why Dr. Paul remains a Republican except perhaps out of political expediency.
 Several of his views are out of touch with the party mainstream which begs the question -- does party affiliation matter anymore?

 Shirley Chisholm: Wikipedia